Decay scheme

 The decay scheme of a radioactive substance is a graphical presentation of all the transitions occurring in a decay, and of their relationships.
 Examples are shown below.

 It is useful to think of the decay scheme as placed in a coordinate system, where the vertical axis is energy, increasing from bottom to top, and the horizontal axis is the proton number, increasing from left to right.
 The arrows indicate the emitted particles.
 For the gamma rays (vertical arrows), the gamma energies are given; for the beta decay (oblique arrow), the maximum beta energy.

 Examples

 These relations can be quite complicated; a simple case is shown here: the decay scheme of the radioactive cobalt isotope cobalt-60.
-60Co decays by emitting an electron (beta decay) with a half-life of 5.272 years into an excited state of 60Ni, which then decays very fast to the ground state of 60Ni, via two gamma decays.
+60Co decays (with a half-life of 5.272 years) by emitting an electron (beta decay) into an excited state of 60Ni, which then decays very quickly to the ground state of 60Ni, via two gamma decays.